daydreamersjp/DataScienceTechInstitute/Hadoop-MapReduce-Spark/readme.md

 <br>

-pySpark SQL is a way to handle RDD by SQL-like query through dataframe.
+pySpark SQL is a way to handle RDD by pandas-like (not SQL-like) query through dataframe, contrary to what its name indicates.

 <br>